 SCIENCE, TECHNOLOGY, ENGINEERING AND MATH (STEM)

-Since 2002, IAR has been targeting and exposing low income children and youth, primarily children of incarcerated parents to bio‐medical education.
+Since 2002, IAR has been targeting and exposing low income children and youth to bio‐medical education.
 In 2003, IAR began providing on-site mentor-ship in science, technology, engineering and mathematics (S.T.E.M.) while empowering the lives of an extremely vulnerable population of inner-city kids.

 IAR in the last ten years has not only been battling the effects of poverty, mass parental incarceration on children and families but also the achievement gap in STEM left by budget cuts, failing schools, and education policies.
 Through our unique University-based partnership and STEM resources, beginning at a young tender age, we help participants get lab exposure and the skill and knowledge they need to awaken interest.

 Our aim is to not only foster children into STEM fields, but also to increase and jump-start careers in historically under-served communities thus improving their chances to compete for careers or jobs in a 21st century knowledge-based economy.
 We know that even if the youth that we serve don’t pursue careers in science and medicine they will still be better prepared academically for the future economy by being well versed in STEM skills.